Founder and CEO of the Malcolm Coptcoat Trust.

 He was originally appointed to Kings College Hospital as a Consultant Urologist where he is Clinical Lead of the department of Urology.

 Beatrice Hollond is currently a Non-Executive Director of M & G Group Limited and on the Board of US based Brown Advisory.
 She is also a Non-Executive Director of three UK quoted investment trust companies and on the Board of Utility Warehouse plc.

 She is currently an Advisory Fellow of Pembroke College, Oxford and chairs its Investment Committee, is a trustee of the Esmee Fairbairn Foundation and a member of the Financial Advisory Group of Salisbury Cathedral.
 Previously she worked for Credit Suisse Asset Management for 16 years.
 She is a graduate of Pembroke College, Oxford University.

 Kit Hunter Gordon

 Kit is the managing director and majority shareholder of the finance and venture capital group, The Summit Group, which he founded in 1985.
 He is also chairman of the venture capital fund, Seraphim Capital.
 Prior to founding The Summit Group Kit worked for JP Morgan in London and New York and also for J Rothschild.
-Kit is chairman of the charity, Resources for Autism and trustee of the Cassell Trust.
-He is a graduate of Trinity Hall, Cambridge University.
+Kit is chairman of the charity Resources for Autism and he is a graduate of Trinity Hall, Cambridge University.

 Clarissa qualified from the University of Leeds in 2011 and moved to London for foundation and core surgical training.
 She is a Urology registrar on the South Thames rotation under the guidance of many of Malcolm’s former colleagues and friends.
 She has her sights set on medical student and trainee engagement in exciting innovations in simulation, mentoring and fundraising in this role.